danny-vo/pex-web-backend-technical-challenge/README.md

 ### Language / Framework
 Due to the performance requirements stated out of the application, I elected to use `Golang` as the language of choice due to native asynchronous ability and general speed/efficiency.
 This was important as there was also a restriction on the amount of resources our application had access to.

 The nature of this application's specifications also requires us to be mindful of read/write concurrency issues with respect to the state of the Fibonacci values. `Go` helps by natively providing an extremely easy to use native `sync` library, more specifically `sync.RWMutex`.
+Having the `-race` argument available to both test and compile binaries that reported race conditions is also crucial in avoiding any programming concurrency mishaps.

 I utilized [httprouter](https://github.com/julienschmidt/httprouter) as the routing framework of choice, as it outperforms native `net/http` and other 3rd party libraries with extremely fast times.
 Additionally it is fairly lightweight and since the application itself is not large scale, there is no need to use something more cumbersome.